2021 Revision, amended 21-5-22

 5. ANNUAL DISTRICT MEETINGS

-5.1 The District General meeting shall be held at least 8 weeks prior to the Guild AGM to allow district motions to be tabled at the AGM in the same calendar year.
+5.1 The District General meetings are recommended be held at least 4 weeks prior to the Guild AGM to allow district motions to be tabled at the AGM in the same calendar year

 5.2 Districts are required to elect: